 It’s important to note that these running heads and page numbers should line up just where they will show on the pages of your final book.
 This means that if you’re positioning them during the early stages of formatting your book, then there’s a chance they may appear too close together or too far apart once everything has been finalized and formatted for print.
 As long as everything looks fine while you’re still working on it though, this shouldn’t be an issue.

-The cover design of your book is equally as important as the formatting because it’s what will first attract people to take a closer look at your work.
+The design of your book cover is as important as the formatting because it is what will first attract people to take a closer look at your work.
+Think, for example, of the work of children’s book designers.
 There are certain rules that you need to follow for this as well, especially if you want to make sure that you’re getting the best quality printout of your cover page.

 First off, always use high-resolution images when designing the front and back covers of your book.
 These should be sized so that they fit perfectly on an 8 1/2″ by 11″ sheet of paper before any trimming takes place.
 If you want to increase the size slightly, then there are ways to do this without losing too much clarity in each image.
 Also, remember graphic design elements like lines or lettering that are meant to have a transparent effect can’t be printed with this level of quality.
 For this reason, it’s best to stick to flat colors on your cover design as well as any images you’re using.